International Database on Longevity

 Originally, the IDL data were collected for individuals who attained an age of 110 years or higher – i.e., for so-called “supercentenarians”.
 This first version of the IDL was launched in 2010.
 The collected data were used in the first monograph on supercentenarians, published in 2010.

 The current version of the IDL includes all previously published data, as well as new data that have been collected in subsequent rounds of updates.
 The format of the public version of the IDL was revised in 2019.
 The most important change introduced in 2019 was the extension of the data collection to include for some countries the records of people who had attained ages 105-109 (so-called “semi-supercentenarians”).
 In addition, new data fields that indicate the quality of the validation process were introduced.

-The IDL currently has information on supercentenarians for 14 European countries, as well as for Canada (Quebec only), Japan, and the United States.
-Data on semi-supercentenarians are provided by 11 countries, but not by Finland, Sweden, or Spain.
+The IDL currently has information on supercentenarians for 13 countries: 11 European countries, as well as for Canada (Quebec only), and the United States.
+Data on semi-supercentenarians are provided by 10 countries, but not by Finland, Sweden, or Spain.

 The information entered into the IDL is supplied by a group of international contributors.
 The IDL takes great care to ensure data privacy.
 All individual information is anonymized, and no information on the identity of any individual is made available.
 The IDL provides data for research purposes that can be downloaded free of charge.
 Terms of usage can be found here.